-The requirements of this section will also be applied to DBE bidders/offerors for prime contracts.
-In determining whether a DBE bidder/offeror for a prime contract has met a contract goal, ADOT will count the work the DBE has committed to performing with its own forces as well as the work that it has committed to be performed by DBE subcontractors and DBE suppliers.
+The requirements of this section will also be applied to prime bidders/offerors that are DBE certified.
+In determining whether a bidder/offeror that is DBE certified has met a contract goal, ADOT will count the work the DBE has committed to performing with its own forces as well as the work that it has committed to be performed by DBE subcontractors and DBE suppliers.

-If the Contractor Compliance Program Manager determines that the contractor has failed to make sufficient reasonable efforts to meet contract DBE goals, or to otherwise carry out these DBE special provisions, such failure shall constitute a breach of contract and may result in termination of the contract, or any other such remedy as the Engineer deems appropriate.
-The contractor may appeal the decision of the Civil Rights office with the State Engineer in accordance with the administrative reconsideration process mentioned previously.
+If ADOT determines that the contractor has failed to make sufficient reasonable efforts to meet contract DBE goals, or otherwise carry out these DBE special provisions, such failure shall constitute a breach of contract and may result in termination of the contract, or any other such remedy as ADOT deems appropriate.
+The contractor may appeal the decision regarding good faith effort with the State Engineer in accordance with the administrative reconsideration process mentioned previously.
+ADOT will include administrative remedies in each prime contract which it will invoke if the prime contractor fails to comply with the requirements of this section.